Marie Stritt

 Marie Stritt (18 February 1855 – 16 December 1928) was a German feminist and a leading force in the international and German women's suffrage movement.
-She helped worked towards woman's education and fought against state regulated prostitution.
+She helped work towards woman's education and fought against state regulated prostitution.
 Stritt also worked for changes regarding divorce laws through the Woman's Legal Aid Society.
 She was a strong proponent of birth control and abortion.

 Life

 Stritt née Bacon was born on 18 February 1855 in Segesvár, Kingdom of Hungary (today Sighișoara, Romania).
-She had a career as an actor at the Badisches Staatstheater Karlsruhe.
+She had a career as an actress at the Badisches Staatstheater Karlsruhe.
 In 1879 she married fellow actor and opera singer Albert Stritt (1847–1908).